A gallop with the King

 Returning to my journey into the Catholic Church, first came questions and problems; and only later, answers and solutions.
 We see something similar in the Gospel.
 How often we’ve heard that one must understand the bad news before the good news of the Gospel makes any sense.
 “Jesus said to them in reply, ‘Those who are healthy do not need a physician, but the sick do.
 I have not come to call the righteous to repentance, but sinners.’”
 Luke 5:31-32 (NAB).
 And so, if you see no problems, you will find no answers here.

 For years I had been wrestling with issues; and for years, amassing evidence in my mind.
 It was not until the Hanegraaff-surprise that I stopped to deal with the problem again.
-Two lingering issues had been Protestant’s Sacraments: Baptism and the Lord’s Supper.
-However, I did not wake up one day to see the truth and goodness and beauty of the Catholic Church.
+Two issues had been focus points, Protestantism’s only Sacraments: Baptism and the Lord’s Supper.
+I did not wake up one day to see the truth and goodness and beauty of the Catholic Church.
 That came, but not at first.
-As with any real journey, it comes in steps and stages.
+It came in steps and stages.
 This Spurgeon-taught Calvinist did not rise from bed one Sunday morning and start genuflecting before stepping into the Church pew.

 My Protestant defenses were down